-With stable, affordable housing families can:
+Through affordable homeownership families can:

-Provide stability for their children
+- Provide stability for their children

-Gain improved health, physical safety and security
+- Gain improved health, physical safety and security